Close Banner

 FAQs on the Universal Studios Hollywood Attraction Assistance Pass (AAP)

-Overview of the Universal Studios Hollywood Attraction Assistance Pass - Return time card in front of Secret Life of PetsWhat is an AAP card and how does it work?
+Overview of the Universal Studios Hollywood Attraction Assistance Pass (AAP) - 2024 Return Times on back of AAP card

 The AAP card is a special card that helps guests who find it difficult to wait in a standard queue.
-People with disabilities and health problems can use the card to get return times.
+People with disabilities and health problems can use the card to get return times at a ride.
+They can wait outside the queue and return when it's time to come back.
 If you use a wheelchair, hop over for more tips and specific information about using a wheelchair at Universal Studios Hollywood.

 You can also use the card to access seated shows, such as WaterWorld.
 You will be directed to a different waiting area and may enter early to choose the right seating to best meet your party's needs.